Limkaa/KBTU-WEB-DEV-Project/README.md

 Team members responsibility:

-# Alim Khamrayev:
+Alim Khamrayev:
 - Login (with keeping session), registration of user (Frontend/Backend)
 - Account page with general info and CRUD operation of managing personal wishes in food, for example alergies (Frontend/Backend)
 - Payment page for extending days of personal subscription for our service (Frontend/Backend)

-# Ayazhan Utemur
+Ayazhan Utemur:

-# Nurai Turganbaeva
+Nurai Turganbaeva: